utnet-org/utility/docs/architecture/storage/flow.md

 # Read and Write Flow for Storage Requests

-The storage subsystem of framework is complex and has many layers.
+The storage subsystem of unc-infra.is complex and has many layers.
 Here we present the flow of a single read or write request from the transaction runtime all the way to the OS.
 As you can see, there are many layers of read-caching and write-buffering involved.